smitelli/scottsmitelli.com/src/content/articles/oncall/index.md

     - wide range of responsibilities
         - resuscitate the anchors
         - fix the tire pressure in the weather beast
+        - also, you cover every news broadcast all day
 - what is a pager?
     - gather round kids, let me tell you about the good old days
     - hospital workers and building supervisors